justinjradi/mcgill-classroom-scout/README.md

 # McGill Classroom Scout

 A program for finding empty classrooms to study in at McGill.
+Using a command-line interface, users can view the schedules of rooms and search for rooms without scheduled classes.

 ---